 Haver et al. define the soundscape as the "sources and acoustic characteristics of all biotic and abiotic ambient sounds present in a particular location and time" (Haver et al., 2019; Pijanowski et al., 2011).
 NOAA and other agency and scientific partners are working to better understand the underwater soundscape within national marine sanctuaries, including MBNMS (Haver et al., 2019).
 This research primarily relies on deployment of hydrophones to assess sounds produced by marine animals, physical processes, and human activities and to provide data on baseline acoustic conditions and sound levels in national marine sanctuaries.
-Find more information on these research efforts at these links: https://sanctuaries.noaa.gov/science/sentinel-site-program/monterey-bay/noise.html and https://sanctuaries.noaa.gov/science/monitoring/sound/.
+More information on noise in MBNMS and sound monitoring in sanctuaries is available.

-Generally, the anthropogenic sources of noise present in MBNMS include commercial shipping traffic, recreational and commercial boats, military training and testing, research activities, and aerial overflights.
+Generally, the anthropogenic sources of noise present in MBNMS include commercial shipping traffic, including cruise ships at port, recreational and commercial boats, military training and testing, research activities, and aerial overflights.
 Shipping, boating, and operation of sonar systems can emit mechanical and electronic sounds 24 hours a day.
 In addition, low-altitude flight operations, coastal construction activity, marine fireworks displays, and large-scale public shoreline events can elevate atmospheric sound levels in MBNMS.
 At the same time, low-intensity sound is an effective tool for vessel navigation and conducting valuable marine research that aids protection of marine ecosystems and the sanctuary's resources.